-To carry out his process, the extracted mixture is added to 200 proof alcohol.
+To carry out his process, add the extracted mixture to 200 proof alcohol.
 The mixture is then vigorously stirred to form a homogenous mixture.
 The mixture is then placed in a freezer for an entire night.
 The result is a cloudy mixture with sediments that can easily be removed by filtration.
 To carry this out, a filter paper may be used on a Buchner funnel.
 The solution obtained after the filtration, however, contains alcohol that should be removed.
 Since alcohol is volatile, the mixture can be heated, and the alcohol evaporates.
 This is possible due to the different boiling points of oil and ethanol.
-An advantage of this process is if the alcohol from evaporation is collected, it can be used for a different batch.
+An advantage of this process is if you collect the alcohol from evaporation and use it for a different batch.

 Short Path Distillation

 This process is an advancement to winterization.
 It is designed to remove any further impurities from the oil.
 To achieve this, the oil passes through short path distillation.
-The different components in the oil have a different boiling point, and this characteristic can be used to extract them.
+The different components in the oil have a different boiling point, and you can use this characteristic to extract them.
 At their boiling points, the various constituents are isolated for individual use.

 The medicinal properties of CBD have led to extensive research into methods of its extraction.
 It has a large market, and therefore its extraction promises to be profitable for anybody who does it commercially.
 The methods do vary depending on the resources available and if you perform the extraction for commercial purposes.
 Some methods such as using C02 have shown that their do require a eat degree of resources and skill while others only require household items such as olive oil.
 Each of the extraction methods does come with its pros and cons.
 The weighting of these factors can help you decide on the best method for you.